 In a home that has a balanced ventilation system that uses central-fan-integrated supply ventilation, a heat recovery ventilator (HRV), or an energy recovery ventilator (ERV), fresh air is brought into the home from a ventilation air inlet located on the exterior of the home (often in a roof soffit or porch roof, see the guide Ventilation Air Inlet Locations).
 If the outside air inlet is ducted to the return side of the central air handler, the duct should not be allowed to remain open at all times.
 Over-ventilation can unnecessarily increase energy use and can increase indoor humidity in humid climates.
 The volume and duration of fresh air intake periods should be controlled by a motorized damper that is controlled electronically to automatically provide intermittent fresh air.
 The damper can be controlled with a timer that is set by the HVAC installer to meet desired or code-mandated ventilation requirements (for example, the ventilation minimum determined using ASHRAE Standard 62.2-2010/2013, Ventilation for Acceptable Indoor Air Quality in Low-Rise Residential Buildings).
 See manufacturers’ instructions for installing and setting the timer, damper, and controls.
 Some ERV and HRV models come with an integral motorized damper to prevent airflow when the HRV or ERV fan motor is not operating.

 The timer can be used to coordinate periods of fresh air intake with operation of an exhaust fan operating within the home to provide balanced ventilation, so that the home does not become overpressurized.
-For more information, see the guide Whole-Building Delivered Ventilation.
+For more information, see the guide Whole-House Ventilation Strategies for New Homes.